Mintbase/mintbase-js/packages/sdk/src/burn/README.md

 You must own a token to be able to burn it.

-The nftContactId can be supplied as an argument or through the `NFT_CONTRACT_ID` environment variable.
+The nftContactId can be supplied as an argument or through the `CONTRACT_ADDRESS` environment variable.

 **As with all new SDK api methods, this call should be wrapped in [execute](../#execute) and passed a signing method**